johnnyb1694/headline-analytics-pipeline/docs/ELT.md

   <img src="diagrams/dbt-fct-logit-inputs.png" alt="Diagram showing structure of logistic regression inputs" width="80%" />
   <p><em>Figure: shows an example of a term 'trump' and how the relative frequency (`p_estimate`) is changing over time</em></p>
 </div>

-## TODO

-Some items that may require attention at some point:

-* Many functions in the `data_loader` module are prepended with `nytas` to indicate that the functionality relates to the publication API 'New York Times Archive Search'; however, perhaps a better method of organisation would be to place all related functions inside a module or submodule and delegate the prefix to Python (this is perhaps a better long term solution!)
-* Investigate slicker options of deploying changes to Postgres (perhaps `liquibase` or o/w)